Historical · U.S. Department of Labor

 Biographical narrative

-Howard Minion Radzely is an American attorney who has held several high‑level positions within the United States Department of Labor, including Deputy Secretary and Acting Secretary during a transition period in early 2009.
-Born on January 1, 1970, he earned distinguished academic credentials before embarking on a career that combined private practice with public service.
-After leaving federal office, Radzely joined a major law firm as a partner and later assumed an executive legal role at The Boeing Company.
+Howard M. Radzely is an American attorney who has held several senior positions within the United States Department of Labor, including Deputy Secretary from December 2007 to February 2009 and Acting Secretary for a brief period in early 2009.
+Born in 1970, he earned distinguished academic credentials at the University of Pennsylvania’s Wharton School and Harvard Law School before embarking on a career that combined private practice with public service.
+After his tenure in government, Radzely transitioned to the private sector, joining a major law firm and later serving as senior corporate counsel for Boeing.

 Early life and career

-After completing his clerkships, Radzely entered private practice in Washington, D.C., focusing primarily on labor and employment law.
-His work involved advising clients on compliance with federal labor statutes, representing parties in employment disputes, and navigating regulatory frameworks relevant to workplace practices.
-This period of private-sector experience provided a foundation for his later roles within the Department of Labor.
+After completing his judicial clerkships, Radzely entered private practice in Washington, D.C., focusing on labor and employment law.
+His work in this area involved advising employers and employees on a range of workplace issues, including compliance with federal labor statutes, collective bargaining agreements, and dispute resolution processes.
+This experience laid the groundwork for his later roles within the Department of Labor.

 Cabinet tenure

-Radzely’s public service career began on June 4, 2001, when he was appointed Deputy Solicitor of Labor at the U.S. Department of Labor.
-In this capacity, he assisted in overseeing the department’s legal affairs and provided counsel on a range of labor‑related issues.
-From June 2001 until January 2002, he also served as Acting Solicitor of Labor, stepping into the chief legal officer role during a transitional period.
+Radzely first joined the Department of Labor on June 4, 2001, as Deputy Solicitor of Labor.
+In this capacity he assisted in overseeing the department’s legal affairs, providing counsel on matters related to labor standards, workplace safety, and employment discrimination.
+From June 2001 until January 2002, he also served as Acting Solicitor of Labor, stepping into the senior legal role during a transition period.

 On January 24, 2007, President George W. Bush designated Radzely as Acting Deputy Secretary of Labor.
-The following month, the president formally nominated him for the permanent position; the United States Senate confirmed his appointment on December 19, 2007.
-While serving as Deputy Secretary, Radzely also contributed to broader governmental initiatives: he sat on the board of directors for the Overseas Private Investment Corporation, an agency that supports U.S. businesses in overseas investment and economic development, and he was a designated member of the Congressional‑Executive Commission on China, which monitors China’s human rights record and legal developments.
+He was formally nominated for the permanent position on May 10, 2007, and confirmed by the Senate on December 19, 2007.
+In addition to his duties as Deputy Secretary, he served on the board of directors for the Overseas Private Investment Corporation, an agency that supports U.S. businesses in overseas investment and economic development.
+He was also a designated member of the Congressional-Executive Commission on China, which monitors China’s human rights record and legal developments.

 Legacy